pourmalek/covir2/README.md

 <br/><br/>

+and:

-The [`CovidLongitudinal`](https://github.com/pourmalek/CovidLongitudinal) repository compares predictions of periodically updated international COVID-19 pandemic models with official reports of the countries to the World Health Organization.
+The [`CovidLongitudinal`](https://github.com/pourmalek/CovidLongitudinal) repository compares predictions of periodically updated international COVID-19 pandemic models with official reports of the countries to the World Health Organization, for the [`Global level and WHO Regions`](https://github.com/pourmalek/CovidLongitudinal/tree/main/Global), [`Canada and its provinces`](https://github.com/pourmalek/CovidLongitudinal/tree/main/Canada), and [`Iran`](https://github.com/pourmalek/CovidLongitudinal/tree/main/Iran).

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++